-XII.
-Restrictions, Unallowable Activities, and Specific Prohibitions
+12. Restrictions, Unallowable Activities, and Specific Prohibitions

-USDOL/ILAB would like to highlight the following restrictions, unallowable activities, and specific prohibitions, as identified in 2 CFR Part 200, Subpart E - Cost Principles, and USDOL policy for all USDOL-funded child labor and/or forced labor elimination projects.
+The following is a list of restrictions, unallowable activities, and specific prohibitions, as identified in 2 CFR Part 200, Subpart E - Cost Principles, and USDOL policy for all USDOL-funded child labor and/or forced labor elimination projects.
 If the recipient has questions regarding these or other restrictions, consultation with OCFT is recommended.

-1. Pre-Award Costs
+12.1 Pre-Award Costs